facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.0/Selphi_Component.md

 - **UnexpectedCaptureError**: Exception that occurs during the capture of frames by the camera.

-- **ControlNotInitialisedError**: The widget configurator has not been initialised.
+- **ControlNotInitialisedError**: The component configurator has not been initialised.

-- **BadExtractorConfiguration**: Problem arose during widget configuration.
+- **BadExtractorConfiguration**: Problem arose during component configuration.

 - **CancelByUser**: The exception that is thrown when the user stops the extraction manually.